 Shingles are one of those maladies that can make life very miserable for its victims.
-Generally, shingles are not considered to be a serious condition, and will usually run its course without any significant complications.
+Generally, shingles are not considered serious conditions and will usually run their course without any significant complications.
 That is…providing you are an otherwise healthy person.
-This kin of chickenpox can lead to more critical concerns for certain people, and become much more than just a painful inconvenience that hassles you for a few weeks.
+This kind of chickenpox can lead to more critical concerns for certain people and become much more than just a painful inconvenience that hassles you for a few weeks.
 And if you contracted chickenpox as a child, you are certainly at risk for developing shingles later on in life.
 It’s good to know that many natural remedies for shingles are often more or just as effective as prescription drugs.

-Shingles, officially called herpes zoster, is a disease caused by the same virus that is responsible for chickenpox.
-The virus is known as varicella-zoster virus (VSV) and is actually an encore infection of the nerves triggered by leftover antigens from a previous chickenpox infection that have lain dormant in the body.
+Shingles, officially called herpes zoster, is a disease caused by the same virus responsible for chickenpox.
+The virus is known as varicella-zoster virus (VSV).
+It is actually an encore infection of the nerves triggered by leftover antigens from a previous chickenpox infection that has lain dormant in the body.
 VSV is a member of the same family of viruses that causes genital herpes and cold sores.
 Shingles may appear years after the original chickenpox attack.
 The virus usually travels via the nerves to the skin and can cause nerve inflammation, damage, and extreme pain.
 Shingles typically affect areas of the face and trunk in a pattern very similar to chickenpox.